Best movies to watch on Amazon Prime Video

 Capernaum

-This Academy Award-nominated drama tells the heartbreaking story of a younger boy who asks to sue his mother and father for bringing him into the world.
+This Academy Award-nominated drama tells the heartbreaking story of a younger boy who asks to sue his dad and mom for bringing him into the world.
 It’s an unflinching take a look at the poverty and excessive hardship confronted by a Syrian refugee in a Beirut slum which makes for profoundly thought-provoking viewing.
 Watch on Amazon Prime Video

 - Learn our full Capernaum assessment